You’d call it lost but that’s such an ugly word. Lost. What you are, where you are.

 No one hears your mother’s apology under his wet retching.

-When you finally make it to your bedroom, you kiss your pillow.
+When you finally make it to your bedroom, you clutch your pillow.

-He insists on a goodnight kiss.
+He insists on a goodnight kiss from his only daughter.
 He reeks of whiskey, coffee, vomit.
 In your deepest private mind you vow you will never ever forgive him.

 You process your other failed relationships: friends, lovers, colleagues.
-They teach, you grow, you move on.
-But when you get to your deathbed, you’ll still be resenting your childhood.
+You learn, you grow, you move on.
+But when you get to your deathbed, you’ll still be resenting your parents.

 (But damn.
 So many faileds.
 Did everyone have that many?)

-Your foot presses the accelerator and you drive over your doubts.
+Your foot presses the pedal and you accelerate over your doubt.
 Doubt makes you vulnerable.
 He’ll sense it.
 He’ll say something that will hurt a long time.

 The twisted thing is, he wounds you to get a sign that he matters.
 He hurts because he cares.